clonalHomeostasis: Examining Clonal Space

 cloneCall = "gene")

-The clonalSplit represents the ranking of clonotypes by copy or frequency of occurrence, meaning 1:10 are the top 10 clonotypes in each sample.
-The default bins are under the clonalSplit variable in the function and can be adjusted, but they are as follows at baseline.
+The clonalSplit parameter represents the ranking of clonotypes.
+For example, 1:10 refers to the top 10 clonotypes in each sample.
+The default bins are set under the clonalSplit variable and can be adjusted.

 clonalProportion(combined.TCR,